kenwals/shinrin-yoku/README.md

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

+The site was built using an online IDE called gitpod . http://gitpod.io/

+The site can deployed easily on gitpod , you first register a free account on http://gitpod.io/, then download the gitpod extension on your preferred internet browser.
+Once you have the extenstion on your browser , a green gitpod button will appear beside this repository in github.

 In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
 - Different values for environment variables (Heroku Config Vars)?
 - Different configuration files?